 There is also another website (PoC) created by Wordfence security experts to prove the vulnerability of browsers.

-The "homography" attack has been known since 2001, but the Companies browsers didn't seem to fix the problem.
-It's a type of spoofing attack where a web page address looks legitimate, but isn't because a character or characters have been replaced with Unicode characters.
+The "homographic" attack has been known since 2001, but browser companies do not seem to have fixed the problem.
+It's a kind of spoofing attack where a web page address seems legitimate, but not because a character or characters have been replaced with Unicode characters.

 Many Unicode characters, which are alphabets, (Greek, Cyrillic, and Armenian) are used in the internationalized domains.
 Characters look the same as Latin, but are treated differently from computers as they completely change the web address.